HenrikSamuelsson/reading-the-passionate-programmer/README.md

 ### Exercise 7: Act on Be an Generalist

 I would like to build an emulator of my companies system in [Renode](https://renode.io/).

+## Tip 8: Be a Specialist

+Specialist here equals expert in some programming language.
+This means more than knowing language well and some common libraries.
+For a compiled language this would mean knowing details about the compilation process, for a language that runs on a virtual machine it would mean knowing details about how the virtual machine works.
+Being a specialist will increase your value because you will be able to solve obscure problems and also help out more junior team members with basic problems.

+### Exercise 7: Act on Be a Specialist

+Find and study the advanced material for the language that you specialise in.

+Teach others about the language, teaching others is a great way to gain deeper understanding yourself.